CHIMAI-A/MTJ/README.md

 - AC #4: I want to be notified the moment an issue arises in the lighting system, minimizing downtime and ensuring fast resolution.

 2. As a park staff, I want to monitor crowd situations so that I can identify popular spots.

+- AC #1: I want to monitor crowd density in real-time.

 ## Software Models